Diskmaster/ModernPrecombines/Creating_PRP_patches_for_other_mods.md

 - Any mod that touches precombined references will most likely need to be patched.
 To find these records you can use xedit's precombine filter.
 [Pic1](/Patch-Tutorial-Pics/Xedit_filter_for_checking_precombine.png)
 - Any mod that has it's own precombine files, found in Meshes/Precombined, or it's own Visibility files, found in the Vis folder, might need a patch with PRP.
 If the files are conflicting then it is possible the mod needs a patch or to at least to have it's precombined files regenerated with the Apply Material Swap.pas script if the mod in question didn't do that.

-## Stage One - the precombining step
+## Preparation of the esp patch
 Once you have figured out which mods would need PRP patches, let us get down to business.
-You should open xedit with the mod in question and PRP (I do not believe load order would be relevant here).
-Deep copy as override with overwriting the Cell and Worldspace records of the plugin in question.
-This will copy everything the plugin touches
+You should open xedit with just one of the mods in question and PRP (I do not believe load order would be relevant here).
+Deep copy as override the Cell and Worldspace records of the plugin in question to a new esp file, name it to something that makes sense.
+Apply the "Apply Material Swap" script to the newly generated plugin and wait for it to finish.
+Once it is done,

 [^1]: Guide was built using this version, but you can probably use the latest version.
 [^2]: Guide will be using this because I use an enb